David Willetts: Tuition fees and student loan debts

 As the minister responsible for universities, Willetts was an advocate and spokesperson for the coalition government's policy of increasing the cap on tuition fees in England and Wales from £3,225 to £9,000 per year.

 In November 2013, Willetts announced the sale of student loans to Erudio Student Loans – a debt collection consortium – removing £160m from public debt but ignoring the implications for former students.
+As Universities Minister he marked the fiftieth anniversary of the Robbins Report with a pamphlet proposing the end of controls on the number of students to be admitted to each university – subsequently announced in the Chancellor's Autumn Statement of December 2013.

+Science Minister

+As Science Minister Willetts protected the science budget from proposed cuts and secured a ring-fenced five-year settlement.
+He created the network of Catapults, as proposed in reports by Herman Hauser and James Dyson.
+He secured a mission to the Space Station for Tim Peake.
+He identified the eight great technologies which were then funded with £600m over five years.
+He negotiated the first systematic use of overseas development funding for research partnerships with emerging scientific powers, the Newton Fund.

 Peerage and further ventures

 In July 2014, Willetts announced that he would not contest the next general election, saying that "after more than 20 years the time has come to move onto fresh challenges."
 In October 2014, Willetts was appointed a visiting professor at King's College London.
 It was announced that he was to be a life peer in the 2015 Dissolution Honours and was created Baron Willetts, of Havant in the County of Hampshire, on 16 October 2015.

 In June 2015, Willetts was appointed executive chair of the think tank the Resolution Foundation.
+He was Chair of the British Science Association from 2015 to 2018.
+He served on the Board of UKRI from its creation in 2018 to 2024.

-In May 2018 he was elected a Honorary Fellow of the Royal Society.
-In February 2022 he was appointed a director of the Synbioven investment fund, and in April 2022 he was appointed chair of the board of the UK Space Agency.
+In May 2018 he was elected an Honorary Fellow of the Royal Society.
+In December 2018 he became Chair of the Foundation for Science and Technology.

+In February 2022 he was appointed a director of the Synbioven investment fund.
+In April 2022 he was appointed chair of the board of the UK Space Agency.
+He was appointed chair of the new Regulatory Innovation Office in April 2025.